jasonblanchard/bms-software-dev-demo/README.md

 You should see `Compiled successfully!` in the terminal.
 A browser window should open the client application.
 If it doesn't try typing this into the URL bar in your browser: `http://localhost:3000`

 ## Starting the automated bot
-Open up a new terminal window, and `cd` into the `web-dev-demo` directory.
+Open up a new terminal window, and `cd` into the `bms-software-dev-demo` directory.
 Run this command to start the bot:

 ```
 $ yarn start-bot